Banner

 • Shared Costs Across Generations: Ensures future residents who benefit from projects also help pay for them, promoting fairness.

-Cons of the Charter Amendement if approved:
+Cons of the Charter Amendment if approved:

 • Potential for Increased Debt: Expanding funding options could lead to higher debt levels if not managed carefully.